 3. Academy of International Business

-The website has a dedicated course content area with four sections:
+AIB has a number of ideal resources for business education teachers.
+Their affiliated website even has a dedicated course content area with four sections:

 The video depositories section includes eight websites where you can find videos and multimedia content related to international business.

 The AIB gives a small description of each resource to give you an idea of whether it’s relevant to you and your students.

 The case depositories section has a list of 14 websites with case studies related to international business strategies.

 If you haven’t used a case study to teach before, now is the perfect time to try it out!
 In a nutshell, you start a class by talking about an international business topic and illustrate by using the case study as an example.